leandromoh/RecordParser/README.md

 2. Variable length, common in delimited files, e.g. CSV, TSV files, etc

 ## Fixed length
+There are 2 flavors for mapping: indexed or sequential.

+Indexed is useful when you want to map columns by its position: start/length.

 ```csharp
 [Fact]
 public void Given_value_using_standard_format_should_parse_without_extra_configuration()